ptyadana/django-WEB-dental-website/readme.md

-# Dental Clinic Website & Booking System
+# Dental Clinic Website

-Dental Clinic webiste with landing page and booking system which allows to interact with users and allows admin to follow up with bookings.
+Dental Clinic webiste with landing page and booking system which allows to interact with users.
+Upon submitting details in Contact Us page, admin will recive the details via email notification to proceed with necessary follow up.

 [Dental Clinic - demo on Heroku](https://placeholder.com/)